AI Super Mario World Part 1: Read WRAM and Draw a HUD

 Scripts run alongside the emulator.
 They can read memory, draw on screen, inject inputs, and register callbacks.
 Most of the time you’ll work with two modes:

-emu.frameadvance()- drive the emulator step by step (good for training loops)
+2. Main loop with emu.frameadvance() - drive the emulator frame by frame (good for training loops)

 Reading Mario’s Position